WELCOME TO WINTER – Said no motorcycle rider ever!

 I grew up in the lumber camp country of Northern Canada where winters were long, brutal and just plain nasty.

 As kids, we basically froze our butts off most days from October to May.
 To make matters worse, we could not ride motorcycles for that 8 month period…Yes, I hated winter in northern Ontario and it hated me.
-I therefore set my sights lazer-beam style on southern California and got here legally at the age of 33.
+I, therefore, set my sights laser-beam style on southern California and got here legally at the age of 33.
 I’ve been riding whenever I want ever since.

 Clean your bike.
 Lubricate metal surfaces.

 Dirt will begin to corrode and damage metal surfaces if left on your bike for long periods of time.
 Bike owners need to be sure that they clean their bikes before putting them in storage sheds.
 If you don’t yet have any storage sheds, you may want to take a look into them for the winter months.
 You don’t have to spend a fortune, you could take a look at used storage sheds if you want to save money.

 Have a chain?
 Lubricate it.
 Lubricate all moving parts such as cables.
 Make sure you also lubricate the underside of the frame and engine.
 This will take care of any rust exposed by scratches.

 Prepare your tires by taking out any moisture that may be in them.
 Simply deflate your tires and then inflate them with clean compressed air.
 It helps if you have your own compressor.

 If at all possible, consider elevating your bike so both tires are not under any load.
 Use blocks under the frame instead of bottle jacks or motorcycle lift.
 Lifts and jacks have been known to lose pressure and fail under prolonged period of load time.
 Double-check your bike to make sure it is secure.

 Change your oil and add a quality fuel stabilizer.

 This step is really important.
 Residual fuel and contamitants in the gas and oil can oxidize over the winter months and ruin your engine prematurely.